goloop/g/README.md

   The MinList function returns the smallest value from a list of values of a type satisfying the Numerable interface.
 If the input list is empty, it uses provided default values or returns the minimal value for the Numerable type.

+- **MoveTimeZone**(t time.Time, tz int) time.Time

+  The MoveTimeZone adds or subtracts multiple time zones from a given time.

 - **Preserve**(s string, patterns ...string) string

   The Preserve function keeps only characters specified by the patterns in the string.